 Let the Train Take the Strain

-Traveling by train in New England is easy and convenient, especially along the beautiful coastline.
-On Amtrak's network, as well as a couple regional lines, you can reach well-known vacation destinations in the New England states.
+On Amtrak’s network, as well as a couple regional lines, you can reach well-known vacation destinations in the New England states.
 Go direct; or stop along the way to see the sights.
 Not only do you travel in comfort, some routes also provide marvelous views!
 From Boston’s Logan Airport, the Amtrak stations are just a quick taxi ride away and then you choose where your next adventure awaits.
-(Also see: Trains & Train Rides)

 Amtrak’s Northeast Regional Line